 - Insurance claims administration – We handle all communications with the insurance companies, submit required claim forms, and monitor the progress of all your claims.
 We can also discuss when you may be eligible for benefits under programs such as workers’ compensation or Social Security disability benefits.

-- Damages evaluation – Our personal injury lawyers know that these incidents can affect you in more ways than one.
+- Damages evaluation – Our Ardmore personal injury lawyers know that these incidents can affect you in more ways than one.
 We can gather medical records, statements from friends and family, employment records, and journal entries to evaluate the short- and long-term consequences of the accident.

 - Negotiations – We prepare a demand letter that establishes the facts of your case and your right to compensation.
 We then engage in negotiations with the insurance company, striving to achieve maximum compensation for you.